 Some businesses may be mandated to purchase insurance before they are allowed to operate in the US.
 It is worth checking beforehand if your business falls into such a category.

 It’s also relevant to check out if the US has a tax treaty with your native country so that you can evade double taxation on your business profits.
-For example, the US has a double taxation treaty with India, under which Indians running businesses in the US are liable to pay tax in only one jurisdiction.
+For example, the US has a double taxation treaty with India, under which Indian businesses in the US are liable to pay tax in only one jurisdiction.

 Now, you know the basic steps to opening a business in the United States.
-Good luck and get cracking.
+Good luck, and get cracking.